-As part of this AU AIP Multi-country GCF Readiness project, a Water Investment Program, a financing strategy, and a roadmap for implementation are planned.
-To this end, the Africa Coordination Unit of GWP is requesting the services of a national consultant to lead the "Mission to develop a Water Investment Program, including its Financing Strategy and Roadmap for Implementation for Ghana.
+As part of this AU AIP Multi-Country GCF Readiness project, a Water Investment Programme, a financing strategy, and a roadmap for implementation are planned.
+To this end, the Africa Coordination Unit of GWP is requesting the services of a national consultant to lead the Mission to develop a Water Investment Programme for Ghana.
 The terms of reference provides an overview of the project background and context, objectives and expected results, methodology, and modalities for undertaking the mission.